tothur/Respiratory-Virus-Dashboard/README.md

 }
 ```

-The dashboard automatically recalculates totals, peak week, median, and the ILI trend chart when `nngyk_all.json` is present.
+The dashboard automatically recalculates totals, season-at-a-glance metrics, and all ILI/SARI charts when `nngyk_all.json` is present.

 ### Seasonal influenza alerting